 Science & Technology Citation & Style Guides

-A Quick Guide to Citing Using the ACS Style Guide, 3rd ed.
-(Penn State U. Libraries)
+- A Quick Guide to Citing Using the ACS Style Guide, 3rd ed.
+(Penn State University Libraries)

 Useful for: Chemistry, Science & Technology.
 This site provides only sample references for books, journal articles, theses, patents, etc.

 - AIP Style Manual (American Institute of Physics)

 - C471 Chemical information Sources and Services Lecture Notes (Indiana U.)